 The Brother Group is working to quantify and reduce the environmental impact of business activities on the ecosystem toward achieving the Environmental Vision 2050.
 In these activities, for the group's main products, a relationship map between business activities and biodiversity was developed to understand the stages in the life cycle of each unit of product where environmental impact occurs and provide customers with products having even less environmental impact.

-For many years, the Brother Group has been conducting voluntary biodiversity conservation activities at each site.
-In FY2020, surveys were conducted to organize these conservation activities, and letters of appreciation were given to sites with especially excellent activities or have been continuing activities for a long period of time.
+For many years, the Brother Group has been conducting voluntary biodiversity conservation activities at each site as described in Efforts to Conserve Biodiversity.
 In FY2021, to invigorate the activities of all Brother Group companies, the group supported World Oceans Day and encouraged all employees at all sites to join in zero ocean waste activities.
+As a result, more than 21,000 participants from 42 offices in Japan and overseas participated in the activities.
+We will continue the "zero ocean waste activities" in FY2022.

 The Brother Group will continue to quantify the environmental impact of business activities on the ecosystem, deploy effective environmental impact reduction activities and ecosystem conservation activities, and aim to achieve the medium-term target for FY2030 and the Environmental Vision 2050.